julienyaho/CarRace-4-Year-Final-Project/README.md

 **_Exit Option_**:- if the user choice to Exit the the game it would ask the user if he/she is sure they want to Exit the game and they can pick yes or no.

+####**_Problems Face_**
+I face alot of problem when doing the project some of the problems are:-
+* couldn't not get a code to work on my project.
+* I run out of time.
+* I couldn't achieve my goal because i run out of time and i couldn't find the right code to suit my project.
+* hard problem with camera in unity3d.

 ####**_Conclusion_**
 What I have learn when doing project is that a successful project is when people come together and communicate often.